threatworx/twigs/README.rst

   --tag TAG             Add specified tag to discovered asset(s).
 You can
                         specify this option multiple times to add multiple tags
+  --no_auto_tags        Disable auto tagging of assets with standard
+                        classification tags.
+Only user specified tags will be applied
   --apply_policy APPLY_POLICY
                         One or more policy names as a comma-separated list --out OUT             Specify name of the JSON file to hold the exported